 2008-present, Director, Center for Gender and Intercultural Studies, SUNY Cortland

 2008-present Visiting Professor, Social & Cultural Studies, Hochschule Fulda, Germany

 2006-present, Full Professor (with tenure), Department of Philosophy, SUNY Cortland

 2005-6 Acting Chair, Department of Philosophy, SUNY Cortland

-2002-06 Associate Professor, Department of Philosophy, SUNY Cortland
+2002-06 Associate Professor (with tenure), Department of Philosophy, SUNY Cortland

 2001-02 Chair of the Center for Multicultural and Gender Studies, SUNY Cortland

 2000-01 Co-Chair of the Center for Multicultural and Gender Studies, SUNY Cortland

 1999-02 Assistant Professor, Department of Philosophy, SUNY Cortland

 1996-1999 Visiting Assistant Professor, Department of Women’s Studies, Mankato